Loans and Returns

 Loan periods vary from library to library throughout the Novanet library consortium and across the whole Nova Scotia library system.
 Keep this in mind when you borrow materials through the Dal libraries.

 - Confirm the actual loan period with the Service Point/Circulation Desk.

 - Return borrowed materials to a Novanet library or a public library in Nova Scotia.

 Exceptions: Reserve items and items borrowed through Document Delivery must be returned to the same place they were borrowed from.
 The Killam Library has an after hours book return available for patrons to return Library books (all Novanet Libraries and Nova Scotia public library material).

 - Items from Document Delivery have different loan periods and are set by the lending library.
 The blue wrapper around the item indicates its due date.

 Loan periods at Dalhousie

 The following table outlines loan periods at Dalhousie's five main library locations.
-Dalhousie faculty and Dalhousie graduate students are eligible for terrm loans.
-If you're not sure how long something can be borrowed, ask at the circulation desk.
+Dalhousie faculty and Dalhousie graduate students are eligible for term loans.
+Dalhousie undergraduate students doing honours theses may borrow items for a 42-day loan period.
+If you're not sure how long something can be borrowed, ask at the service point/circulation desk.